Best practices for enterprise CBRS deployment

 One of the primary drivers of enterprise interest in CBRS is the level of performance and reliability that comes at a relatively low cost, said Andrew Froehlich, founder and principal analyst at InfraMomentum, during a webinar on CBRS deployment.

 "The reason we're talking about private cellular is largely due to the fact that LTE and 5G have closed the performance gap compared to Wi-Fi," Froehlich said.
 "The other reason is we have the ability to tap into CBRS spectrum that doesn't require an expensive license to operate."

-The CBRS band is sectioned into three tiers of shared access.
+The CBRS band is sectioned into three tiers of shared spectrum access.
 Those tiers are the following:

 - Incumbent Access

 - General Authorized Access (GAA)

 Incumbent Access is reserved for the U.S. Navy and fixed satellite service stations, which receive priority and interference protection from the other tiers.

 In 2020, the FCC held auctions in which ISPs and organizations could bid on Priority Access Licenses (PALs) for 10 MHz blocks of spectrum in different counties, which received an allocated number of bidding units based on population size.
 Interested bidders made an upfront payment estimated at $0.01 per megahertz of population covered, according to the FCC.
 The August 2020 auction raised $4,543,232,339 in net bids, with a total of 228 bidders receiving 20,625 PALs, according to a public notice from the FCC.

 The final GAA tier offers free, unlicensed spectrum to any user with CBRS-compatible devices.

 Enterprises interested in obtaining spectrum within the GAA tier must follow some necessary steps.